 Efficiency of generator is of little importance because it is running under conditions of separate excitation.
 Still it can be found as follows.

-Output of generator = VI
+Output of generator = V2 I2

 Field Cu loss = I12 Rse